-- In the last two terms (Spring 2011 and 2013) the CCSSE was administered, the results illustrated that approximately 27% of CHC students were first-generation students. - 35 to 38% of CCSSE respondents indicated that their mothers' highest level of education was a high school diploma (with no college experience) or did hot graduate from high school. - 40 to 46% of CCSSE respondents indicated that their fathers' highest level of education was a high school diploma (with no college experience) or did hot graduate from high school. - The majority of CCSSE respondents indicated having a high school diploma or GED. - 10 to 18% of CCSSE respondents indicated being married. - 21 to 27% of CCSSE respondents indicated having children living in their household.
+- In the last two terms (Spring 2013 and 2015) the CCSSE was administered, the results illustrated that approximately 27% to 30% of CHC students were first-generation students. - 35 to 40% of CCSSEE respondents indicated that their mothers' highest level of education was a high school diploma (with no college experience) or did not graduate from high school. - 45 to 46% of CCSSE respondents indicated that their father's highest level of education was a high school diploma (with no college experience) or did not graduate from high school. - The majority of CCSSE respondents indicated having a high school diploma or GED. - 10 to 18% of CCSSE respondents indicated being married. - 21 to 27% of CCSSE respondents indicated having children living in their household.